dcfSec/ReqDB/README.md

 ## Deployment

-ReqDB is a Flask plus React application with any database in the background which is [supported by sqlalchemy](https://docs.sqlalchemy.org/en/20/core/engines.html).
+ReqDB is a FastAPI plus React application with any database in the background which is [supported by sqlalchemy](https://docs.sqlalchemy.org/en/20/core/engines.html).
 Using ReqDB can be as simple as deploying it locally with a sqlite DB or as a web service with a e.g. postgres DB.

 ### Manual